This Version Posted: December 18, 2020

-You MUST self-isolate in certain cases to prevent the spread of COVID-19.
+In certain cases, you MUST isolate or quarantine to prevent the spread of COVID-19.
 This protects you and others from illness, especially those more at risk from COVID-19 such as seniors and people with chronic medical conditions.

-Please Note: On April 14, 2020, the local Medical Officer of Health issued the following Class Order under Section 22 (5.01.1) under the Health Protection and Promotion Act.
-This order is designed to protect the health of local residents by reducing the spread of COVID-19 in Haliburton County, Northumberland County and the City of Kawartha Lakes.
+Please Note: On December 12, 2020, the Acting local Medical Officer of Health issued the following updated Class Order under Section 22 (5.01.1) under the Health Protection and Promotion Act.
+This order replaces an original order pertaining to self-isolating due to COVID-19.
+The updated Class Order is designed to protect the health of local residents by reducing the spread of COVID-19 in Haliburton County, Northumberland County and the City of Kawartha Lakes.

 On this page

 - How Long to Isolate